DanaMW/PowerShell-TuneUp/README.md

 ---

+## MiniMenu
+<a><p align=center>This is a simple menu that you just edit in the options and then the commands to run.
+Then you just run the menu and pick the option.
+You should have nearly unlimited options room limited only by memory.</p></a>

+- Usage: MiniMenu

+---

 ## Check-Prof
 <a><p align=center>This is a simple script to display the path of your profile files.
 It is an example of reading and writing files along with simple formatting.
 It requires Write-Color in your profile.ps1 and the external script of Remove-Empty.ps1</p></a>